kindone/cppproptest/docs/Generators.md

     Generator<std::shared_ptr<Action>>(...); // can hold both Insert and Delete
     ```
 * Standard containers: `std::string`, `std::vector`, `std::list`, `std::set`, `std::pair`, `std::tuple`, `std::map`
-    * Arbitraries for containers can optionally take a generator for their element types
+    * Arbitraries for containers can optionally take a custom generator for their elemental types.
+If no custom generator for elemental type `T` is provided, `Arbitrary<T>` will be used instead.
         ```cpp
         // You can supply a specific generator for integers auto vecInt0to100 = Arbi<std::vector<int>>(interval<int>(0,100));